over-codes/autodiscover-rs/README.md

 ## Notes

-By default, discover will spawn one thread per connection.
-This is not ideal, but is the only way to ensure we don't block on a bad client.
-If you use async, the cost of this is much lower.

 The algorithm for peer discovery is to:
 - Send a message to the broadcast/multicast address with the configured 'listen address' compressed to a 6 byte (IPv4) or 18 byte (IPv6) packet
 - Start listening for new messages on the broadcast/multicast address; when one is recv., connect to it and run the callback